Am0rphous/palm-tree/SECURITY.md

 # Security Policy

-#This repo is protected by Jedi Forces.
+*This repo is protected by Jedi Forces.

-#You are expected to follow the law.
+*You are required to follow the law.

-#Don't abuse nor misuse.
+* Don't abuse nor misuse.

-#But most of all...
+* But most of all...

-#➡️LEARN & HAVE FUN !❕!❕!❕!❕!❕!❕!❕
+* LEARN & HAVE FUN !❕!❕!❕!❕

+* 🌴 palm-tree
- ### 🌴 palm-tree and community
+*  and community